-7. Museum of Fine Arts, Museo de Bellas Artes de Seville, Seville
+7. Museum of Fine Arts, Seville

 It’s housed in a gorgeous salmon colored former convent with some beautiful tile work.
 I actually stumbled across it by accident.

 I had intended to go, as I’m a museum rat of the highest order, but not just then.
 But I seized on the chance to gaze at art and pee (there are no public WCs in Seville).

 The museum has art from the middle ages to the 20th century.
 But it’s mostly known for its collection of 17th century art from Spain’s Golden Age, featuring Spain’s top painters Zurbarán, Murillo, El Greco, and Velazquez.
 You’ll see a lot of monks, balding saints, cherubs, and depictions of Christ.

 But he also left behind some fascinating work of everyday people and street life.
 I was lucky enough to see a Murillo exhibition when I was there in February.

-Address: Plaza Museo 9 41001 Seville (15 minute walk from the cathedral)
+- Address: Plaza Museo 9 41001 Seville (15 minute walk from the cathedral)

-8. The Picasso Museum, Barcelona
+8. Picasso Museum, Barcelona